mariokerndler/gamestuff_bot/README.md

 Current commands:
 - !help: Lists all current commands
 - !ping: A simple ping command
-- !pfp or !icon: Shows the icon of a user
+- !avatar: Shows the icon of a user
+- !delete-messages: Delete all messages from a user at a given channel*
+- !delete-all-messages: Delete all messages from a user in all channels*

+\* Limit to 100 Messages